Azure-Samples/modern-data-warehouse-dataops/single_tech_samples/fabric/fabric_ci_cd/issues-limitations-and-workarounds.md

 ## Deployment rules limitation and workaround

 Current [deployment rules](https://learn.microsoft.com/en-us/fabric/cicd/deployment-pipelines/create-rules) do not support all Fabric items.
-As a result, you might need to manually update some items when deploying to a new stage..
+As a result, you might need to manually update some items when deploying to a new stage.

 To reduce the number of manual actions, consider including an additional step after programmatically running the deployment pipeline.

 ![Deployment Pipeline](./images/fabric-cicd-update-definition.drawio.png)

 This new step involves running a script to update the definition of specific items.
 This script can be integrated into your CD pipeline.

 The goal is to leverage the [Fabric Item Definition Rest API](https://learn.microsoft.com/en-us/rest/api/fabric/core/items/update-item-definition?tabs=HTTP) to update the definition item as needed.

 The process for moving to a new stage could look like this:
 ![alt text](./images/fabric-cicd-update-definition-focus.png)

-**Example Scenario**
+### Example Scenario

 Consider the following scenario:

 - A data Pipeline (which is not currently supporting in deployment rules)
 - A SQL script inside this data pipeline referencing a warehouse
 - Each stage has its own warehouse so for example: